Parameterized Complexity of Streaming Diameter and Connectivity Problems: Vertex Cover kernelization

 Before we continue to find the maximum matching in such a graph $B$ produced by Lemma~\ref{lemma:BussToBipartite}, we need a few observations to restrict the size of the matching we want to find.
-The output sets $C_0$ and $V_0$ of \cite[Algorithm NT]{BarYehudaEven} are used by Chen et al.~\cite{CHEN2001_VC} to produce a $2k$ kernel.
-The sets $C_0$ and $V_0$ output by \cite[Algorithm NT]{BarYehudaEven} are such that $C_0$ together with a minimum vertex cover on $G[V_0]$ forms a minimum vertex cover for $G$, and any minimum vertex cover for $G[V_0]$ includes at least $|V_0|/2$ vertices.
-From the conversion of these sets to a $2k$ kernel by Chen et al.~\cite{CHEN2001_VC}, we can conclude that it must be that $|V_0| \leq 2k - 2 |C_0|$ (as this shows the kernel size).
-But then it must also be that $|V_0| + |C_0| \leq 2k$, and, as $V_0$ and $C_0$ together include all vertices in the found minimum vertex cover in $B$ (which has the same size as the maximum matching in $B$, see \cite[Page~74, Theorem~5.3]{BondyMurtyGraphTheory}).
+From the conversion to a $2k$ kernel by Chen et al.~\cite{CHEN2001_VC}, we can conclude that for the sets $C_0$ and $V_0$ of the NT-Theorem it must hold that $\lvert V_0\rvert \leq 2k - 2 \lvert C_0\rvert$ (as this shows the kernel size).
+But then it must also be that $\lvert V_0 \rvert + \lvert C_0\rvert \leq 2k$, and $V_0$ and $C_0$ together include all vertices in the found minimum vertex cover in $B$.
+So, the maximum matching $M$ of $B$ we search for has size $\O(k)$.

 To find the maximum matching we execute a DFS procedure, which can be done with surprising efficiency in this restricted bipartite setting.